Greeshma-03/HotelFranchiseDBMS/README.md

 For every invalid input(No data or out of constraints data) it will show an ERROR or WARNING which is dealt by the error handling functions used in every case.

 ******************************************************************************************************************
-> There is a vedio uploaded showing how to run and use our databasae.
+> There is a video uploaded showing how to run and use our databasae.
 Do watch it do get a better idea :)
-### Try running our DATABASE and hope you enjoy playing with it.
+### Try running our DATABASE and hope you enjoyed it!!

 ###                                             Thank You :)